maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

   }
   ```

+- In the Tools menu (or the "Select Other Board and Port" drop down in the ribbon)
-- Select board "ESP32S3 Dev Module" and the "COM5" we found in the first step
+  select board "ESP32S3 Dev Module" and the "COM5" we found in the first step
   (this is probably different for you).

 - I believe I used all the default settings, except for flash.